Our Team

 Jianjun Qi, PhD, Research Associate

-Jianjun Qi, PhD, received his doctorate degree in Medicinal Chemistry from Peking Union Medical College (Beijing, China) and completed his postdoctoral training at the University of Tennessee Health Science Center.
+Dr. Qi received his PhD in Medicinal Chemistry from Peking Union Medical College (Beijing, China) and completed his postdoctoral training at the University of Tennessee Health Science Center.
 He is an expert on organic synthesis and related technologies, including HPLC, mass spectrometry, UV-visible spectrophotometers, and fluorometers.
-Dr. Qi’s research focuses on drug design and synthesis, antitumor drug delivery, biomolecular sensors such as pH-sensitive fluorescence dye, and advanced technologies in general organic synthesis.
-He is working with Youli Zu, MD, PhD, on developing molecular probes for the early detection of cancers and a DNA aptamer-based cancer drug delivery system.
+Dr. Qi’s research focuses on drug design and synthesis, antitumor drug delivery, biomolecular sensors, including pH-sensitive fluorescent dyes, and advanced technologies in general organic synthesis.
+He is working with Youli Zu, MD, PhD to develop molecular probes for early cancer detection and a DNA aptamer-based cancer drug delivery system.

 Zihua Zeng, MD, Research Associate